nigyta/dfast_qc/README.md

 DFAST_QC uses HMMer and NCBI Blast for the former process and [FastANI](https://doi.org/10.1038/s41467-018-07641-9) for the latter process.

 - Completeness check
-DFAST_QC employs [CheckM](https://genome.cshlp.org/content/25/7/1043) to calculate comleteness and contamination values of the genome.
+DFAST_QC employs [CheckM](https://genome.cshlp.org/content/25/7/1043) to calculate completeness and contamination values of the genome.
 DFAST_QC automatically determines the reference marker set for CheckM based on the result of taxonomy check.
 Users can also arbitrarily specify the marker set to be used.

 ## Installation
 1. Source code